Heng14/DyLiN/README.md

 The codebase is based on [R2L](https://github.com/snap-research/R2L).

 ### Environment
-We use the same environment as it.
-We test tested it using Python 3.9.
+We use the same environment as R2L, using Python 3.9.

 ### Data
 For synthetic scenes, we use data from [D-NeRF](https://github.com/albertpumarola/D-NeRF). \